-In this brief, we discuss preliminary findings from a phone survey on the economic impact of COVID-19 lockdown policies in Jordan.
-We examine aggregate impacts on the labour force, as well as effects broken out for different groups of workers.
+In this report, we discuss preliminary findings from a phone survey on the economic impact of COVID-19 lockdown policies in Jordan.
+We examine aggregate impacts on the labor force, as well as effects broken out for different groups of workers.
 Disadvantaged workers experienced more severe negative earnings and employment effects under lockdown.
 While all groups experienced some recovery after restrictions were lifted, highly educated and high wage workers seemed to do better, in part due to their earnings being less sensitive to their exact number of hours worked.

 To perform our analysis, we drew a random sample of 4,000 accounts from one of the largest mobile phone operators in Jordan.
-We oversample Syrians (both inside and outside refugee camps) to ensure a sufficiently large subsample of refugees to characterise outcomes for this group.
-Our survey, conducted in July-September, focuses on outcomes before, during, and after the most stringent lockdown in Jordan, which ran from 18 March to 15 April 2020.
+We oversample Syrians (both inside and outside refugee camps) to ensure a sufficiently large subsample of refugees to characterize outcomes for this group.
+Our survey, conducted in July-September, focuses on outcomes before, during and after the most stringent lockdown in Jordan, which ran from March 18th to April 15th.